camunda/camunda-docs/docs/self-managed/identity/user-guide/configuration/configure-logging.md

 The Identity component uses the [Log4j2](https://logging.apache.org/log4j/2.x/) framework to control the log level and log format.

+The logging configuration that is included in the Identity image is:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <Configuration status="WARN" monitorInterval="30">